Your web browser is outdated and may be insecure

 A recognition agreement is a framework for establishing positive employment relations between the employer and trade union outlining matters of mutual interest.
 It details agreed commitments and arrangements for the RCN to represent our members through consultation and collective bargaining.

-For recognition agreements to be effective they will include arrangements for electing and training workplace representatives, paid time to undertake their duties, as well as time for members to engage in activities.
+For recognition agreements to be effective, they will include arrangements for electing and training workplace representatives, with paid time to undertake their duties as well as time for members to engage in activities.

 A recognition agreement also provides the consultation structure to enable an organisation to comply with statutory obligations for information and consultation regulations; redundancy; organisational change; TUPE business transfers; pension change proposals and matters of health and safety.

 The specific terms of a recognition agreement can be negotiated to suit your commitments.
-You can view a model Recognition agreement.
+View a model recognition agreement.

 Secondary recognition with the RCN where you already recognise other trade unions

-When a company already recognises another union but would like the RCN to comment on policies and allow RCN representatives time off for trade union duties, we can develop secondary recognition.
+When a company already recognises another union but would like us to comment on policies and allow RCN representatives time off for trade union duties, we can develop secondary recognition.
 This type of agreement may be suitable where you already recognise Unison or GMB for example.
-In this case the RCN may not have a seat on the negotiating committee.
+In this case, we may not have a seat on the negotiating committee.

 Memorandum of understanding (MOU)

-There are a number of situations when the RCN works with small organisations where full recognition is not practical or where companies are agencies which engage flexible workers.
+There are a number of situations when we work with small organisations where full recognition is not practical or where companies are agencies which engage flexible workers.
 Using a letter of agreement is useful to describe the relationship and provide some understanding of how we will work together, but falls short of recognition.
-You can see an example of a MOU.
+View an example MOU.

 Union learning agreement